Skip to content

 Any work performed with an expired license will be in violation of the South Carolina Pesticide Control Act and will be subject to enforcement action.

-If an individual is found to be using a pesticide without a valid license, they may be subject to fines ranging from $1,000 to $5,000.
-Additionally, the DPR may suspend, or even revoke, their license if they fail to renew it on time or violate any state laws while using pesticides.
+If an individual is found to be using a pesticide without a valid license, they may be subject to fines of up to $1,000 and jail time of up to 90 days.
+Additionally, the DPR may suspend or even revoke their license if they fail to renew it on time or violate any state laws while using pesticides.

 If an applicator license is not renewed by April 1 of the calendar year following its expiration, the license holder may be required to take another examination.